ankitmahendru/E-Menu/README.md

 │   └── controllers/     # The logic behind the routes
 ├── config/              # Environment and DB connection settings ├── .env.example         # A hint for your secrets
-└── package.json         # The blueprint of your dependencies
+└── package.json         # The holy grail of dependencies

 🛠 Tech Stack
 | Layer | Technology | Why? |